MicrosoftDocs/azure-docs/articles/digital-twins/how-to-monitor-diagnostics.md

 ---
 # Mandatory fields.
-title: "Troubleshooting: Diagnostics logs"
+title: Monitor with diagnostic logs
 titleSuffix: Azure Digital Twins
 description: In this article, learn how to enable logging with diagnostics settings and query the logs for immediate viewing.
 Also, learn about the log categories and their schemas.
 author: baanders
 ms.author: baanders # Microsoft employees only
-ms.date: 02/25/2022
+ms.date: 03/10/2022
 ms.topic: how-to
 ms.service: digital-twins
-ms.custom: contperf-fy22q1
+ms.custom: contperf-fy22q1, contentperf-fy22q3
 ---

-# Troubleshooting Azure Digital Twins: Diagnostics logs
+# Monitor Azure Digital Twins with diagnostics logs

 This article shows you how to configure diagnostic settings in the [Azure portal](https://portal.azure.com), including what types of logs to collect and where to store them (such as Log Analytics or a storage account of your choice).
 Then, you can query the logs to quickly gather custom insights.